Toll-free Information Service

 She began her career at the Ministry of Labour as one of the first female inspectors and enjoyed sharing her knowledge and experience mentoring new generations of inspectors and leaders.
 Throughout her career, Sophie had led enterprise-wide change initiatives and has been an active member of organizations promoting health and safety and fair employment practices.
 In 2013, Sophie received the Government of Ontario’s Amethyst Award for Lifetime Achievement- Excellence in Public Service for being a “strategic leader whose vision and passion has advanced workplace health and safety to world class standards”.
 Sophie served as a member of the Council of Governors of the Canadian Centre for Occupational Health and Safety (CCOHS), a Canadian federal government agency, which serves to support the vision of eliminating all work-related illnesses and injuries.

-Patrick Dillon, Business Manager and Secretary Treasurer, Building and Construction Trades’ Council of Ontario
+Patrick Dillon, retired Business Manager and Secretary Treasurer, Building and Construction Trades’ Council of Ontario

 Patrick J. Dillon is the Business Manager and Secretary Treasurer of the Provincial Building & Construction Trades Council of Ontario; a position he has held since January of 1997.Patrick began his career in the construction industry as an apprentice electrician in 1961 and became a journeyperson in 1966.
 Following 18 years of experience in the construction industry, he was elected Business Manager of Hamilton Local 105 of the International Brotherhood of Electrical Workers (IBEW).